anantmehta33/DistTempNet/readme.md

 - open-clip-torch==2.31.0
 - webdataset==0.2.31

-Please install a new environemnt in your server using the provided environment.yml file
+Please install a new environment in your server using the provided environment.yml file

 ## Credits